 Divide and Conquer said of the album “The songs were consistently good from beginning to end.
 I must also say I loved the names of these songs.
 If you are well versed in some of the aforementioned genres and bands this should be an easy win.
 If not this isn’t a bad place to start.
 Recommended.” and ““What Are You Looking For?’ is a song that absolutely rocks and drives.
 The organ breakdown was also great.”

 Following the spectacular failure of the debut album, and the arrival of the Coronavirus, self isolation inspired me to start on album number two I wanted to record something a bit more experimental/avant garde, I figured if no one is listening, It’s worth getting weird, with Can, This Heat, Crispy Ambulance, and The Fall heavily influencing the sound, the guitar style of Charles Bullen (This Heat, Lifetones) would be a very strong influence

 The second album was recorded and mixed between March and September 2020, it was mastered in the UK in October 2020.
 La Peste, featuring 10 new tracks, was released on January 15th 2021 .
 The first track to be featured from the album, Huxley’s Reminder Birds, was released as video on YouTube.
 It was sent to anywhere and everywhere to be listened to and reviewed, sadly that was as futile as it sounds and not one recipient even clicked to listen.
 It is hard to get heard on no budget, but this is a great album, with original great songs and nothing can take that away.

-While the album was sent to be mastered, I collaborated with electronic composer Jon Arnold of VCF-1, 3 tracks have been released so far, just on SoundCloud, showing the results of this collaboration, released under the name Revolutionary Angels. (see menu for more information)
+While the album was sent to be mastered, I collaborated with electronic composer Jon Arnold of VCF-1, the tracks that have been released so far on SoundCloud show the results of this collaboration all released under the name Revolutionary Angels. (see menu for more information)